CloudLabsAI-Azure/Github-Copilot/Labfiles/Introduction-to-GitHub-Copilot.md

+# Lab 1: Getting Started with GitHub Copilot

-# Introduction to GitHub Copilot
+## Introduction to GitHub Copilot

-Duration: 20 minutes
+Duration: 30 minutes

 GitHub Copilot is the world's first at-scale AI developer tool that can help you write code faster with less work.
 GitHub Copilot uses comments and code context to instantly suggest specific lines of code and the entire functions.